Send Me No Flowers

 The inciting incident occurs at 12 minutes when George overhears his doctor discussing a terminal patient and mistakenly believes he's dying.
 This misheard conversation shatters his sense of security and launches the central conflict..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to George makes the active choice to find a new husband for Judy before he "dies."
+This shows the protagonist's commitment to George makes the active choice to find a new husband for Judy before he "dies."
 This decision commits him to Act 2's complications and deceptions, entering a world of lies and misunderstandings., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat False defeat: Judy becomes suspicious of George's strange behavior and begins to believe he's having an affair or wants to leave her.
 The stakes raise as the misunderstanding deepens, and what was comic becomes painful., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 76 minutes (76% through) represents the emotional nadir.
 Here, All is lost: Judy believes George wants to end their marriage, or George's deception reaches its breaking point.
 The marriage itself - the "life" at the center of the story - appears to die.
-George faces losing everything that matters., indicates the protagonist at their lowest point.
+George faces losing everything that matters., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 81% of the runtime.
 The truth comes out: George learns he's not dying, or Judy discovers the real reason for his behavior.
 New information allows both characters to see clearly, synthesizing the lesson about trust and honest communication., demonstrating the transformation achieved throughout the journey.